DestinyVolt/D-D/Others/Inertia.md

 True Strike (15/20): +6 to hit, 1d6 + 4 radiant damage \
 (Both do a d4 or have disadvantage in melee)

-### Bard 1
+### Bard 2
-Bardic Inspiration (Int / Day): 1d6 to attack roll, ability check, or saving throw
+Bardic Inspiration (Int / Day): 1d6 to attack roll, ability check, or saving throw \
+Song of Rest: Over the course of a short rest, play calming music to add 1d6 to creatures who spend hit dice.

 #### Spellcasting
 Save DC: 14, Attack: +6 \